qingkaikong/blog/43_support_vector_machine_part1/README.md

 <img src="https://raw.githubusercontent.com/qingkaikong/blog/master/43_support_vector_machine_part1/figures/figure_1.jpg" width="400"/>

-But waht if we draw another line, see the green line, it can also separate the two groups without any problems.
+But what if we draw another line, see the green line, it can also separate the two groups without any problems.

 <img src="https://raw.githubusercontent.com/qingkaikong/blog/master/43_support_vector_machine_part1/figures/figure_2.jpg" width="440"/>